JoanCharmant/quill-blender/README.md

 [Detailed status of supported Blender features during export](docs/export.md)

+### Round trip (Quill → Blender → Quill)

+When importing paint layers as Mesh the created Blender objects keep track of the Quill scene they were imported from.
+During export the add-on detects this and tries to swap back the original Quill drawings in the output.
+This link is preserved even when you copy the objects around or import them into other scenes.

+This enables workflows to animate or re-organize paint layers or use them as libraries of building blocks.
+Some limitations apply.

+### Keymesh integration

+It is not required but if you also have the [Keymesh add-on](https://extensions.blender.org/add-ons/keymesh/) installed it will detect it and use it.

+In this case paint layers will be converted to Keymesh objects and the frame-by-frame animation imported.
+This is a more natural fit than having the drawings as children of an Empty.

+Using this we can manipulate the paint layer as a single object and use the Blender timeline as a proxy for the Quill timeline to move key frames around.
+This also enables "whole part replacement" workflows.

 ## Inherent limitations

 Quill and Blender cannot always be converted correctly back and forth as the underlying models are not fully compatible.
 This impacts both [import](docs/import.md) and [export](docs/export.md).